Jen Hatmaker: Evolving ministry and theology

 In 2008, Hatmaker and her then-husband, Brandon, founded Austin New Church in Austin, Texas.
 She was thought to be a successor to Houston evangelist Beth Moore.
 She headlined at women's events, parenting and adoption conferences, and participated in a variety of social service ministries such as the Legacy Collective which has been active in Texas hurricane recovery.

 In Jen Hatmaker's 2020 book Fierce, Free, and Full of Fire she wrote of exchanging evangelical theology for "the wild terrain of the wilderness."
 Hatmaker discontinued attending church services towards the end of 2020, several months after her divorce announcement.
 She wrote of having no further interest in religious systems or structures and was supportive of others who felt the same.

-In 2022, Allie Beth Stuckey's review of a Hatmaker podcast noted she was espousing a form of liberation theology, exemplified by James Cone, combined with New Age ideologies.
 In Hatmaker's interview with Dr. Christena Cleveland, author of God Is a Black Woman, Hatmaker referenced "the patriarchy and racism and all the 'isms'" declaring "it would truly be the liberation of the whole earth if everyone was valued as divine."
 This is consistent with the current ideologies of progressive and affirming Austin New Church she had helped found, where portions of the 2022 Mother's Day service featured feminine pronouns and imagery for God.

 Hatmaker's social media interviews include 'Pioneer Woman' Ree Drummond, sexologist Dr. Celeste Holbrook on creating your own sexual ethic, endorsement of Cannabidiol (CBD) products, and promoting sexual wellness products.